braintribehq/postgres-lo-hotfix/README.md

 ```

 #### VACUUM FULL Considerations
 The final step in reclaiming storage is to do a `VACUUM FULL` run.
 This, however, requires a lock on the tables that are considered by the `VACCUM FULL` execution, so it is neccessary to shutdown all operations on DB while `VACUUM FULL` is running.
 Please also make sure that there is enough free disk space available, at least the size of the largest table in the database should be free.
-This step is only needed after
+This step is only needed after a large amount of data was cleaned up and you want to shrink the actual DB size on the disk.

 Here is an example of how to invoke `VACUUM FULL`: